openalloc/SwiftSimpleTree/README.md

 - `func getParentValues(maxDepth: Int, excludeValues: ValueSet) -> [T]`: Return the values of the parent nodes, starting with immediate parent.
 Optional list of parent values to be excluded.
 A match will exclude further ancestors.
 Optional limit on depth.

-- `func getAllValues(excludeValues: ValueSet) -> [T]`: Fetch values for the node and its child nodes.
+- `func getSelfAndChildValues(excludeValues: ValueSet) -> [T]`: Fetch values for the node and its child nodes.
 Includes value of current node.
-Optional list of values for children to be excluded, along with their progeny.
+Optional list of values for nodes to be excluded, along with their progeny.
 Traversal is breadth-first.

 ## See Also